 · Rotating and zooming the camera is the same as for GlowScript VPython; see above.

 · Documentation: See the GlowScript VPython Help for documentation.
-The only GlowScript object not yet implemented is the extrusion object.
-Mouse interactions are now fully enabled, including scene.mouse.pick.
-Keyboard interactions are not yet enabled pending an understanding of the relationship to keyboard inputs being processed by the Jupyter notebook.
+The only GlowScript objects not yet implemented are extrusion and 3D text, though keyboard interactions are not yet enabled pending an understanding of the relationship to keyboard inputs being processed by the Jupyter notebook.

-· There is a Binder package of the demo programs, which lets you run the Jupyter VPython programs even on computers or mobile devices that do not have Python installed.
+· There is a Binder package of some demo programs, which lets you run Jupyter VPython programs even on computers or mobile devices that do not have Python installed.
 Here is an explanation of the Binder mechanism.
 Because the Binder servers are shared among a large number of people, performance can vary a great deal from day to day and from hour to hour.

 How GlowScript VPython and Jupyter VPython differ from Classic VPython

 · Vectors must be represented as vector(x,y,z) or vec(x,y,z), not as (x,y,z).

 · The name display has been changed to canvas (for technical reasons).

 · The name gdisplay has been changed to graph.